Brendan Gaughan: 2005–2020

 Gaughan won his first Nationwide Series race at Road America in June 2014 after Alex Tagliani ran out of gas before the final caution.
 After a battle with Chase Elliott, he passed Elliott on the final lap to win the race.
 He was very emotional about his win as he was running a car dedicated to his deceased grandfather John Jackie Gaughan.
 Following the emotional win, Gaughan continued his success racing up front consistently and by winning the VisitMyrtleBeach.com 300 at Kentucky.

 In 2015, Gaughan competed full-time in the Xfinity Series once again for RCR.
 He also drove the No. 62 Sprint Cup car for Premium Motorsports in most of the series' races without RCR support.
 Gaughan would not reach victory lane as he did the season before, with his best finish being runner up in California.
 He would finish the Xfinity season with a career-high fourteen top-tens.

 In the Cup Series, after a 28th place finish to begin the season in Atlanta, Gaughan failed to qualify with Premium Motorsports at Martinsville suffering his first DNQ of the year.
 He then failed to qualify for five of the next six after that, and blew a tire and crashed in his only start in this period, at Talladega.
-He successfully qualified for the 2015 Autism Speaks 400 and again for Pocono, before suffering two more DNQs at Michigan and Sonoma.
+He qualified for the 2015 Autism Speaks 400 and again for Pocono, before suffering two more DNQs at Michigan and Sonoma.
 He did make the field at Daytona and finished 28th after suffering from a stuck throttle for more than half the race.
 Before Kentucky, he and Premium Motorsports agreed to part ways.

 The 2016 season would mark Gaughan's third season in the number 62 for RCR.
 Gaughan, on the strength of career highs in top-fives (four), top-tens (fifteen), and average finish (11.4), qualified for the Xfinity Series Chase.
-Gaughan successfully made it into the Round of 8 with two top-tens in the first three races.
+Gaughan made it into the Round of 8 with two top-tens in the first three races.
 The Round of 8 began with bad luck, as Gaughan spun through the grass in the first race of the Round of 8 at Kansas, leaving him below the cut line with two races left.